 - Try soy milk or lactose-reduced milk if you develop a temporary intolerance to the sugar in milk (lactose).
 This can sometimes occur when you have diarrhoea.
 Cheese and yoghurt in small amounts are usually okay.

-- Try snacks such as dry crackers or toast.
+- Snack on bland foods such as dry crackers or toast.

 - Try to eat a little bit at regular intervals – not eating can make nausea worse.